 Power BI Customization Features

-Power BI offers a wide range of customization options, allowing users to create personalized visualizations and reports.
+Power BI offers various customization options, allowing users to create personalized visualizations and reports.
 Some key features include:

 - Custom Visuals: Power BI supports a variety of custom visuals, including pie charts, bar charts, line graphs, and more, with the ability to format each visual according to specific needs.